-The Council seeks to exercise leadership through its scrutiny activities which effectively engage local people and all local institutional stakeholders, including partnerships, and develops constructive accountability relationships.
+The Council seeks to engage effectively with local people and all local institutional stakeholders, including partnerships, and develops constructive accountability relationships.
 The Council takes an active and planned approach to dialogue with and accountability to the public to ensure effective and appropriate service delivery whether directly by the authority, in partnership or by commissioning.

-East Dunbartonshire Council has a statutory duty of Community Planning under the Local Government in Scotland Act 2003.
+East Dunbartonshire Council has a statutory duty of Community Planning under Community Empowerment (Scotland) Act 2015.
+Community Planning places a statutory duty on a range of national, regional and local organisations to plan in partnership for their local area, and in doing so, reduce inequality of outcomes across their communities.
 Community Planning is about a range of national, regional and local organisations working together to plan and provide for the wellbeing of individual communities.
 The Council has an established Community Planning Partnership Board whose remit is to:

-- Set the strategic priorities and direction for partnership working in East Dunbartonshire. - Agree the East Dunbartonshire Single Outcome Agreement. - Review performance in implementation of the Single Outcome Agreement. - Approve the remit of the Community Planning Executive Group. - Review the work of the Community Planning Executive Group. - Ensure full and active engagement of all partners and the wider community.
+- set the strategic priorities and direction for partnership working in East Dunbartonshire - agree the East Dunbartonshire Local Outcome Improvement Plan - review performance in implementation of the Local Outcome Improvement Plan - approve the remit of the Community Planning Executive Group - review the work of the Community Planning Executive Group - ensure full and active engagement of all partners and the wider community.

-At a high level this includes engaging the community on areas such as budget stakeholder engagement, the Local Development Plan and the future development of partnership engagement strategy.
+At a high level, this includes engaging the community on areas such as budget stakeholder engagement, the Local Development Plan and the future development of partnership engagement strategy.

-The Council's Consultation and Engagement process engages with local people and communities in a wide range of ways to seek their views on the performance of our services and identify what our strategic priorities should be in order that we can plan, resource and deliver our services effectively to meet local need.

-The Council has built on the wide coverage of this comprehensive Stakeholder Engagement Programme with the recent consultation undertaken as part of the 'Your Services, Your Choices' budget consultation.
-In addition the Council continues to engage with its communities and Community Planning Partners including those within Hillhead, Lennoxtown and Auchinairn with the aim of working together better to regenerate these areas.
+The Council's Consultation and Engagement process connects with local people and communities in a wide range of ways to seek their views on the performance of our services and identify what our strategic priorities should be in order that we can plan, resource and deliver our services effectively to meet local need.
+The Council's Consultation and Engagement Strategy 2017-20 supports all consultation and engagement activity, seeking to ensure consistency of approach across all strategic areas.
+The Council, in partnership with its Community Planning Partners, continues to engage with its communities, with a particular emphasis in our most vulnerable areas within Hillhead and Harestanes, Lennoxtown and Auchinairn, with the aim of working together with local people to regenerate these areas more effectively.